Skyr: Uses

-Skyr is usually mixed with sugar and milk.
-A traditional Icelandic dish exists which consists of roughly equal amounts of skyr and porridge.
+Skyr is usually mixed with sugar and cream.
+A traditional Icelandic dish is made of roughly equal amounts of skyr and porridge.
 Skyr is often mixed with jam or fruit for a dessert, with prepared fish for dinner, or with cereals for breakfast.
 Contemporary uses include using skyr as a cheesecake topping and as an ingredient in milkshake or fruit smoothies.